What is Predictive Analytics?

 • Predictive analytics leverages the past to secure the future.

-• Machine learning algorithms for predictive analytics are the engines that find patterns humans miss.
+• Machine learning algorithms are the engines that find patterns humans miss.

-• The BI Last Mile is solved when complex data is translated into clear, actionable business language.
+• The BI Last Mile is solved when complex data is translated into clear, actionable business language—ideally through natural language interfaces that any manager can use.

 • Starting with a specific business problem is the fastest way to see an ROI.